Gooey321/ray-tracer/README.md

 ## Usage

+### Online

 1. Head to https://glooey.me/assets/ray-tracer/index.html.
 2. The ray tracer will start rendering the scene automatically.
 3. At the current sample settings (500 samples at 2 samples per frame) it takes about 2 minutes and 30 seconds (not accurately representative of your time.
 It depends on the speed of the cpu).

+### Locally

+1. Clone the repository from the github page.
+2. host a local server of the index.html file
+3. and its done!
+4. You can adjust some peramaters such as the samples and the positions of the objects among othe things.

 ## Controls